edyluisrey/SACC_AngularJS/README.md

 </lu>

 # SPECIFICATIONS

+<div>Using Angular/NodeJS/Express/MongoDB programming languages with object oriented concepts a new web system will be built</div>
+<div>The tools that we will use:</div>
 <lu>
-<li>Using Angular/NodeJS/Express/MongoDB programming languages with object oriented concepts a new web system will be built</li>
-<li>The tools that we will use:</li>
 <li>Angular (FrontEnd)</li>
 <li>NodeJS/Express (BackEnd)</li>
 <li>MongoDB (Persistence)</li>